Working with young people

 During 2015, the Minister for Youth connected with hundreds of young people through social media, the YourSAy website and face to face at youth forums held across South Australia.
 Engagement with young people is an ongoing commitment by Government, underpinned by the belief that engaging young people in the decisions that affect them results in better decision making and better outcomes for all.

-Government in collaboration with the Youth Affairs Council of South Australia and young people, produced Better Together: A Practical Guide to Effective Engagement with Young People.
+The South Australian Government, in collaboration with the Youth Affairs Council of South Australia and young people, produced Better Together: A Practical Guide to Effective Engagement with Young People.
 This resource is a starting point for engagement with young people in decision making processes and includes practical tools and tips to plan and undertake successful consultations and engagement.

-Here are other key resources that provide guidelines for working with young people
+More key resources that provide guidelines for working with young people

 The guidelines aim to reflect the diverse range of needs and backgrounds of young people who are homeless and support responses appropriate to their needs.